 Chant away with Grammy award winning monks here!
 Nestled among snow-capped mountains and pine forests, Palpung Sherabling Monastic Seat is a captivating sight.
 The towering golden statue of the Buddha in the prayer hall and the stupas at the front of the monastery will enchant you.
 There are libraries, retreat centers and shrines on the different storeys and there is also a special guest house for tourists here.

-The monks here even have a Grammy award to their credit for their chanting CD.
+The monks here even have a Grammy award to their credit for their chanting CD which makes the monastery a must-visit place in Himachal.
 View the majestic artwork all around the monastery and take part in the spiritualistic retreats.
 This is one of the few monasteries in India that teaches wood carving, metal work, Thangka art, sculpting, and tailoring to the students here.